-Microneedling can smooth out wrinkles and improve texture, creating glowing, rejuvenated skin.
-Like many other trending treatments, though, do-it-yourself versions have begun to pop up on the market.
+Microneedling at our Washington, D.C., practice can smooth out wrinkles and improve texture, creating glowing, rejuvenated skin.
+Like many other trending treatments, though, do-it-yourself versions have popped up on the market.
 And not all microneedling treatments are created equal.

 DIY options promise amazing microneedling benefits, but consumers should know that these claims aren’t always accurate.
 In this blog post, I will discuss the truth about at-home microneedling and why our DC-area patients choose to trust this treatment to our professional expertise.

 Microneedling uses a group of very fine needles to produce microinjuries to your skin.
 Those tiny injuries stimulate your skin’s natural healing mechanism, increasing collagen production, and helping skin to look healthier and smoother.

 There are multiple at-home microneedling devices on the market.
 While these usually cost less than a session with a board-certified dermatologist in DC, there’s really no comparison between the outcomes produced by professional versus DIY microneedling.

 My practice offers Genius® RF microneedling, a technologically advanced version of microneedling.
 Genius RF microneedling delivers high intensity focused radiofrequency (RF) energy to the skin through gold-tipped microneedles.
 Radiofrequency is known for spurring collagen production and tightening skin, so it amplifies the collagen stimulation of the microneedling process itself.
 Genius’ specially coated needles also allow for smoother, more comfortable skin penetration that can be adjusted to treat more delicate areas of skin.